- Get Involved

 • Do a scientific experiment in front of an audience.
 Explain your results.

-Wildlife Conservation Belt Loop - 1 ½ hour session ($5 per scout)
+Wildlife Conservation Belt Loop - 1 hour session ($25 per group of up to 15 scouts)

 • Explain what natural resources are and why it’s important to protect and conserve them.

 • Make a poster that shows and explains the food chain.
 Describe to your den what happens if the food chain becomes broken or damaged.